Drug Evaluation Committee 2010-38 Collective filing of records to be kept by investigators and the head of Investigator Site

 Question

-GCP Article 41, Paragraph 1, Guidance 2 states "The investigator shall preserve documents or records related to the conduct of the clinical trial in accordance with the instructions of the head of the implementing medical institution.
-Is there any problem with keeping documents and records after the completion of a clinical trial in one place instead of dividing them among the clinical trial office, investigator, and investigational drug administrator?
+Article 41, Paragraph 1, Guidance 2 of GCP states that "The investigator shall preserve documents and records related to the conduct of the clinical trial in accordance with the instructions of the head of the Investigator Site.
+Is there any problem with keeping documents and records after the completion of a clinical trial in a single file instead of separating them among the clinical trial office, investigator, and investigational drug administrator?

-Also, as mentioned in question No. 2009-13, if the clinical trial office of a medical institution that has established an IRB also serves as the IRB secretariat, there is no need to store duplicate records.
-However, is it correct to think that it is not necessary to retain copies of documents between the hospital director and the investigator (including documents to which the sponsor is the addressee or submitter) other than those in the list of "Documents or Records Pertaining to Clinical Trials" (copies as a copy for submission or for confirmation of contents (such as a copy for confirmation of contents of the investigator's clinical trial agreement))?
+Also, as mentioned in question No. 2009-13, if the Clinical Research Office of an Investigator Site that has established an IRB also serves as the IRB office, there is no need to retain duplicate records.
+However, is it correct to think that there is no need to retain copies of documents between the hospital director and the investigator (including documents to which the sponsor is the addressee or submitter) other than those listed in the "Documents or Records Pertaining to Clinical Trials" list?

 The documents and records listed in the "Documents and Records Pertaining to Clinical Trials" are examples, as explained in the above notice, and documents and records that can confirm the process of conducting clinical trials must be preserved.
 One of the documents in your question is listed as "a copy for the investigator to confirm the contents of the clinical trial agreement," but this is a document that falls under Article 13, Paragraph 1, Guidance 1 of the GCP, which states, "The investigator shall confirm the contents of the agreement, but is not necessarily required to sign or otherwise sign it.
 (In other words, the investigator does not sign the copy), then there is no need to keep the document.